leomc1118/engw3302-unit2/README.md

 ```

 This change showcases how one could simply send out an event to all AOs that are subscribed to the ```BUTTON_ON_SIG``` and ```BUTTON_OFF_SIG``` and how those receiving AOs would handle those signals.
 Essentially, when an AO wants to send out a message to all AOs that care, this would be the better method of getting this message to all those AOs instead of posting directly to each one every time.

+## Summary
+In summary, this Quick Start Guide has showcased the implementation of constructors, Active Objects, event posting, and QP/C specific syntax.
+This document is intended to serve as a place to refer back to when starting to read a developed QP/C codebase.
+Through repetition and persistance, you will become familiar with QP/C and this document is meant to make the repitition more efficient!